 SMSC

-At Stanton Vale, we ensure that SMSC is an aspect of learning that is present in lessons and behaviour in school.
-To ensure a consitent approach to delivery of SMSC;
+At Stanton Vale, we ensure that SMSC is an aspect of learning that is present in lessons, across the curriculum and behaviour in school.
+To ensure a consistent approach to delivery of SMSC we:

-– We encourage students to accept responsibility for their behaviour (see behaviour policy), show initiative, and to understand how they can contribute positively to the wider community.
+Encourage pupils to accept responsibility for their behaviour, show initiative and understand how they can contribute positively to the wider community.

--We enable our students to develop their self-knowledge, self-esteem and self-confidence.
+Enable our pupils to develop their self-knowledge, self-esteem and self-confidence.

-– We enable students to distinguish right from wrong (see behaviour policy) and to respect the civil and criminal law of England.
+Enable our pupils to distinguish right from wrong and to respect the civil and criminal law of England.

 Spiritual